SamElfring/samelfring.dev/README.md

 # samelfring.nl

 This is my personal portfolio website built using Vue.js.
 It showcases my skills, projects, and provides information about me.
-You can view the live website here: [Portfolio Website](https://samelfring.github.io/samelfring.nl/)
+You can view the live website here: [samelfring.nl](https://samelfring.nl), or view the development website [here](https://samelfring.github.io/samelfring.nl/).

 ## Table of Contents